 The goal of this research project is to understand how much air pollution you are exposed to as you ride your bike in NYC, and also to measure how this exposure affects your heart.
 We are particularly interested in measuring your "inhaled dose" of air pollution - how much pollution you actually draw into your lungs - and how it varies as you exercise.

-If you agree to participate in the study, we'll ask that you wear air pollution monitors, a special shirt that monitors your heart rate, and an automatic blood pressure cuff for five 24 hour periods centered around 5 morning bike commutes.
+If you agree to participate in the study, we'll ask that you wear air pollution monitors, a special shirt that monitors your heart rate, and an automatic blood pressure cuff for six 24 hour periods centered around six morning bike commutes.
 This gear poses minimal risk, and should not inconvenience you or cause any discomfort.
 It all fits in an exercise vest, and it won't slow you down when you ride.

 You won't receive any direct benefit from participating in the research, though it is kind of cool to know how much air pollution you encounter as you ride.
 We will use this information to make recommendations about how NYC and other cities can design bicycle infrastructure to minimize the risks of air pollution exposure.